oscarpavon/prufus/README.md

 ```
 sudo ./prufus
 ```
 to execute it.
-Or create a ".desktop" with "prufus_launcher", it does not work outside the build directoy without "prufus_launcher".
+Or create a ".desktop" with "prufus_launcher", it does not work outside the build directory without "prufus_launcher".
 Or! the GUI call a script named "make_usb.sh", you can pass two arguments in it like:

 ```